steipete/PSYouTubeExtractor/README.md

 ### PSYouTubeExtractor

 Does some crazy things behind the scenes and extracts the mp4 of a YouTube video.
-I use a UIWebView to get the data, as Google does a pretty good job of obfuscating their html content.
+I use an UIWebView to get the data, as Google does a pretty good job of obfuscating their html content.

         [PSYouTubeExtractor extractorForYouTubeURL:self.youTubeURL success:^(NSURL *URL) {
             NSLog(@"Finished extracting: %@", URL);